camlp5/camlp5/doc/source/pptools.rst

 the list is compared against a stream pattern.
 There are three kinds of streams parsers:

-- The imperative :ref:`stream-parsers` , where the elements are removed from the stream as long as they are parsed.
+- The imperative :ref:`parsers` , where the elements are removed from the stream as long as they are parsed.
 Parsers return either:

   - A value, in case of success,